parrotjs/parrot-module-geolocation/README.md

 maximumAge         : 0     # not cache
 ```

-This method return a `uid` that you need to store for clear the handler later.
+This method returns a `uid` that you need to store for clear the handler later.

 #### .clear(&lt;Integer&gt;)